anekantj/Youtub_AWS_DP/README.md

 Transformations: Once the files were properly converted we perfmored joining operation between the two table using ETL Visual Job in AWS Glue.

-This transformed data was stored into another bucket on top of which we can run a crawler to get meta data and create an specific table on it.
+This transformed data was stored into another bucket on top of which I can run a crawler to get meta data and create an specific table on it.

 Volumne of data in kaggle set: 600 Mb
 Final volumne:250 MB